 You’re busy, I get it.
 Pin this to your favorite holiday crafts board on Pinterest and it’ll be here for when you’re ready.

 As an Amazon Associate, I can earn from qualifying purchases.

 Tips to Make a Pink and Green Christmas Gnome

-- Click here to get the free gnome pattern.
+- Click here to get the easy no-sew gnome pattern.
 It’s got everything you need to make your gnome as cute as a button!